 - Burgoo at #3 Lonsdale Avenue is a great little restaurant if you like comfort food – they serve excellent soups and stews.
 Burgoo is an especially good place to go in the winter.

 - Gusto di Quattro at #1 Lonsdale Avenue is known as one of (if not the) best Italian restaurants on the North Shore.

 - Palki Restaurant at 1st and Lonsdale Avenue serves tasty and reasonably-priced Indian cuisine.

 - The Canyon is a casual bistro-style restaurant located at 3135 Edgemont Boulevard in North Vancouver.

-- The Lobby at the Pinnacle Hotel is fancy and also about a block from Lonsdale Quay.
-Live music is every Friday night from 8 to 11 pm.
+- The Lobby at the Pinnacle Hotel at 138 Victory Ship Way is fancy and also about a block from Lonsdale Quay.

 - Sushi Bella at 152 Lonsdale Avenue is a good place for Japanese.